-Approximately 330 kilometres offshore Nova Scotia, BP commenced drilling operations at the Aspy D-11 exploration well in April 2018.
+Approximately 330 kilometres offshore Nova Scotia, BP completed drilling operations at the Aspy D-11 exploration well in 2018.
 BP holds a 50% interest in the ELs and is the operator of the exploration programme.
 Hess Canada holds a 50% interest in the ELs.

 Exploring offshore Nova Scotia aligns with BP’s significant experience in the exploration and production of oil and gas offshore.
 Exploration is a critical activity to enable continued oil and gas discoveries to maintain production to meet global demand.

 Exploration involves both seismic acquisition and drilling wells.
 Seismic surveys assist in locating potential hydrocarbon resources.
 In 2014, BP conducted a safe and successful 3D seismic programme of the lease area.
 The data collected allows geologists to estimate where potential hydrocarbons may reside but only drilling a well will confirm their presence.

 During exploration drilling, information and samples are collected about the rocks and fluids (water, gas and oil) encountered by the well in order to determine the presence, nature and quantities of the potential hydrocarbon resource.

 For more information on exploration in Atlantic Canada’s offshore, please visit https://www.capp.ca/initiatives/atlantic-canada-offshore

 As a key part of the environmental assessment process, BP submitted its environmental impact statement for an exploration drilling programme to the Canadian Environmental Assessment Agency in late 2016.
 It describes the proposed activities and potential environmental and social impacts, and associated mitigations as part of those activities that will inform the conditions of how BP will operate.